 If Wachovia Bank at 444 Liberty Ave, #1400 does not have Second Chance Checking, you can try checking out other banks in Pittsburgh.

-Having your own checking account straight into the negative and then not paying it back is nothing somebody should have to go through.
-With stacking fees from Non Sufficient Funds fees, it could be difficult to pay the cash back.
+Having your own bank account into the negative and subsequently not being able to pay it back is nothing somebody should have to experience.
+With increasing fees from NSF charges, it can be tough to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank provides you with a new checking account such as this, they already know you have had some problems in the past with other banks.
+Whenever a bank provides you with a new checking account like this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you have got financial troubles with some other banks, they put your name on a list called chexsystems.
+When you have financial issues with different financial institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can obtain a second chance checking account, and sometimes banks may simply take away a few abilities to help make certain your account doesn't get into the negative once again.
-When you get a new start with a second chance checking account, make certain you watch it very closely.
+You will get a second chance checking account, and sometimes banks will simply take off a few abilities to help make sure your account does not go into the negative once again.
+Whenever you get a fresh start with a second chance checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-Next thing you realize, the person finally cashed your check so you now have 4 fees that put your accounts in the negative.
-That's 4 NSF charges.
-So together with your second chance checking account, you'll want to ensure you keep an eagle eye on all charges.
-You will not only develop faith along with your new bank, but you can get better at handling your finances.
+The next thing you realize, the man or women finally cashed your check so you will have 4 fees that put your accounts in the negative.
+That's 4 NSF service fees.
+So with your second chance banking account, you should ensure you keep an eagle eye on all expenditures.
+You won't just build confidence with the new bank, but you will get better at handling your money.